“The only thing you have to worry about by taking your children to a Drag Show is that a White Christian could show up with a gun.”

 THE SEXY SEVENTIES

 It’s important to know that Caputo’s experiences were part of a different time.
 Growing up in the ‘70s, homosexuality was considered forbidden, shameful and criminal.
 Children suspected of being homosexual were sent to so-called “conversion camps” where counselors and “doctors” used brutal methods to “cure” their patients of the dreaded disease and crimes against God.
-It may surprise younger readers to learn that it wasn’t until 1987 that homosexuality was taken off the list of mental disorders.
+It may surprise younger readers to learn that it wasn’t until 1973 that homosexuality was taken off the list of mental disorders from the medical books.

 Therefore, many gay men of the time were forced to live double lives, existing in the heterosexual world, sometimes with wives and children, while visiting public bathrooms for quick rendezvous and patronizing gay nightclubs.
 Despite all the secrecy and living on the “down-low,” the underground world of gay men in the ‘70s was alive and pulsating with energy and excitement.
 They cruised the streets and bars looking to hook up, anonymously and impersonally.